Why Is This City Church Called St Andrew Undershaft?

 Take a look inside this space and you’ll find the usual monuments and shrines, but one has a particular significance for Londoners.

 St Andrew Undershaft was the parish church of John Stow, the author of the Survey of London (1598) that gives us such a fabulous insight into 16th Century London life.

 Photo from London Historians

 You might spot that the quill he’s holding looks very fresh.
 That’s because every three years a member of the Merchant Taylor Livery Company replaces the quill in a ceremony, one of the many bizarre traditions and quirks of The City which we talk about on my walking tour.

-St Andrew Undershaft is run by the nearby St Helen Bishopsgate.
-Sometimes if you just walk by you might be able to pop in but if you want to be sure, contact St Helen’s first.
+St Andrew Undershaft is run by the nearby St Helen Bishopsgate and because they run a lot of workshops they encourage you to visit by appointment only.
 You can find out more and contact them here.

 Ever paid attention to the names of London’s City Churches?
 Some of them seem a little odd to us now, but these names give us clues to their history......